Do you struggle with body image and accepting the body you see in the mirror?

 Our dietary choices driven by negative feelings about our body can further impact eating challenges such as binge eating, overeating, and emotional eating.
 Daily restriction and “dieting” tactics to achieve “the perfect body” (whatever that is) can give you a 99% guarantee you’ll experience an overeating or binge eating episode in response.

-At the end of the day, (in our mind) our attempts to lose weight so we can have a happier body image actually works against us, and rather pushes us closer to creating an inability to lose weight, and the likelihood of gaining it, which only further increases our frustration about the body.
+At the end of the day, (in our mind) our attempts to lose weight so we can heal our body image actually work against us.
+These well-intentioned but misguided efforts push us closer to creating an inability to lose weight, and the likelihood of gaining it, which only further increases our frustration about the body.

 How Do You Develop Body Image?

-The exposure to millions of messages about body image is like experiencing paper cuts every day.– Marc David
+The exposure to millions of messages about body image is like experiencing paper cuts every day.

-To help put you on the path to healing body image, let’s review FALSE beliefs about how to heal it so you can stop wasting your time and energy going down a path that has no victory flag waiting for you in the end.
+To help put you on the path to healing body image and empowering more positive mental health, let’s review FALSE beliefs related to body image.
+With this info, you can stop wasting your time and energy going down a path that has no victory flag waiting for you in the end.